pamoroso/sysrama/README.md

 # Sysrama

 Sysrama is an [Interlisp](https://interlisp.org) documentation tool for presenting information on the Lisp objects of a program.
 It produces reports listing the types and signatures of functions, the fields of records, global variables, property lists, Exec commands, and more.
+The tool can also represent and visualize programs as NoteCards hypertexts.

 Sysrama lets you see the big picture of a system, a panorama.
 Hence the name.